ORIGYN-SA/events/README.md

 Options (variants array)

-- `#whitelist`: [Principal]
+- `#subscriberWhitelist`: [Principal]

 Specify canisters that will be able to receive your publication's events.
-Replaces the previous whitelist.
-By default, everyone can receive events (whitelist is empty).
+Replaces the previous subscriberWhitelist.
+By default, everyone can receive events (subscriberWhitelist is empty).

-- `#whitelistAdd`: [Principal]
+- `#subscriberWhitelistAdd`: [Principal]

-Add canisters to the whitelist.
+Add canisters to the subscriberWhitelist.

-- `#whitelistRemove`: [Principal]
+- `#subscriberWhitelistRemove`: [Principal]

-Remove canisters from the whitelist.
+Remove canisters from the subscriberWhitelist.

 ---